madreher/LammpsInputBuilder/README.md

     workflow.addSection(sectionNVE)
 ```
 Just like `Extension` objects, the `FileIO` objects are added to their respective section and will only be active during the duraction of that phase.
-Note that for the thermo io, we are using the `TypedMolecule` object to obtain several variable names.
+Note that for the thermo io, we are using the `TypedMolecularSystem` object to obtain several variable names.
 This is because the pair command associated to the forcefield can produce dedicated values.
-This approach allows the `ThermoFileIO` to adapt to the type of forcefield used without having to modify it later on if the `TypedMolecule` object changes.
+This approach allows the `ThermoFileIO` to adapt to the type of forcefield used without having to modify it later on if the `TypedMolecularSystem` object changes.

 Now that all the phases are declared and added to the workflow, the Lammps inputs can be generated as follow:
 ```